swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 Here, the following should be noted:
-- the `prepare.py` script created the `data/prepared` directory and splitted the dataset into a training set and a test set;
+- the `prepare.py` script created the `data/prepared` directory and splitted the dataset into a training set and a test set
 - the `featurization.py` script created the `data/features` directory and
-  extracted the features from the training and test sets;
+  extracted the features from the training and test sets
-- the `train.py` script created the `model.pkl` file and trained the model with the extracted features;
+- the `train.py` script created the `model.pkl` file and trained the model with the extracted features
-- the `evaluate.py` script created the `evaluation` directory and generated some plots and metrics to evaluate the model.
+- the `evaluate.py` script created the `evaluation` directory and generated some plots and metrics to evaluate the model

 Take some time to get familiar with the scripts and the results.